imsweb/django-chromepdf/README.md

 ChromePDF is a small Python 3 library that uses [Selenium](https://pypi.org/project/selenium/) and Google Chrome to convert HTML into a PDF.

-It provides a function that can accept html, plus a dict of page parameters, and other settings, and return the bytes containing a PDF:
+It provides a function that accepts an html string, plus a dict of page parameters, and other settings, and returns the bytes containing a PDF:

 `pdf_bytes = generate_pdf(html_string, pdf_kwargs, **kwargs)`

 Because it renders via Chrome, it supports a wide range of CSS and HTML tags that should display the same as if you used Chrome to view the HTML itself.